eltechnic0/embedded-menu/README.md

 For similar reasons, there is a class for controlling the way the items arrange as the selection moves along the list of items.
-This functionality is very coupled to that of the GUI so separating the completely is difficult.
+This functionality is very coupled to that of the GUI so separating them completely is difficult.
 Currently there is the class `MenuNavByPages`, which is intended to be used with a GUI controller that displays a number of items in the screen until the cursor moves past the top or bottom.
 A different type of menu movement could be a scrolling